Some things need de-vibing

 It’s been four months, and it’s consuming me.
 I can’t stay away from the PC.
 I can’t concentrate at work.
 I can’t keep up with family demands.
 I’ve lost interest in seeing friends or watching Netflix.
 Every free moment, I have to check what the agent has done and what I can prompt it to do next.

 I understand them.
 You could argue AI products are designed to be addictive: if they’re built to be helpful assistants, they’re also built to be people-pleasers giving an illusion of productivity.
-Using AIs should feel frictionless.
-Sometimes need to add a little friction ourselves.
+Using AIs should feel frictionless, sometimes we need to add a little friction ourselves, e.g. by setting AI household rules.

-I have some household rules myself.
-I categorically refuse to use AI for writing mathematics and blog posts3.
-Moreover, I write all emails myself (maybe I take signatures too seriously, I’ve read too many epistolary novels).
+I have some household rules myself3, though they’re much less stringent.
+My only ’luddite’ rule is to avoid LLMs when writing.
+Yes, I refuse to use AI for writing mathematics and blog posts: if I know exactly what I want to say, I might as well say it myself4.
+And yes, I write all emails myself (maybe I take signatures too seriously, I’ve read too many epistolary novels).

 Use AI however you want – this blog post isn’t meant to be prescriptive – but reflect on your boundaries.
 Perhaps extensive AI usage is becoming too normalised.
-Don’t become like the Chinese guy.
+Personally, I don’t want to become like the robot groom.